-A standard web browser can be used to monitor and chart temperature and humidity.
-The browser can also be used to configure the device's IP address, passwords for access and all configuration parameters.
-An iLD Big Display can display temperature and humidity received from an iServer over the Ethernet or the Internet.
+A standard web browser can be used to monitor and chart temperature and barometric pressure.
+The browser can also be used to configure the device's IP address, passwords for access and overall configuration parameters.
+An iLD Big Display can display temperature and barometric pressure received from an iServer over the Ethernet or the Internet.